 - Listen and learn: One of the most valuable resources during this time will be your own employees.
 Create feedback forms to better understand what initiatives they’re interested in and the gifts that they would appreciate receiving.

 - Do your research: The goal here is to find a gift that will be used for years to come.
 What you don’t want to do is give your employees — or your customers — something that breaks or is no longer useful in a month’s time.
 Take your time finding the right vendor and feel free to ask for samples of their previous work.
 The best gifts will last for years to come, which will also help you cut down potential waste.

 - Start small: If this is your first gifting rodeo, it may be wise to start within your own company and gradually work your way to external stakeholders.
 That way, you can apply any lessons you learn along the way to future iterations of your gifts.

-As you begin to better understand your employees’ interests and priorities when it comes to wellness, it will become much easier to find the right gift.
+As you begin to better understand your employees’ interests and priorities when it comes to wellness corporate gifts, it will become much easier to find the right fit.

 Picking the perfect gift: Top five ideas